St3phanW/bike-usage/README.md

 **I was tasked with using data analysis to answer the following question: How do annual members and casual riders use Cyclistic bikes differently?**

-This repository contains the following deliverables:
+This repository contains a report with the following deliverables:
 1. A clear statement of the business task
 2. A description of all data sources used
 3. Documentation of any cleaning or manipulation of data